RIVERSIDE RED X – 2401 NW Platte Road, Riverside, MO 64150

 If you know about the town of Riverside, Missouri, you know about the family-owned Red X on NW Platte Road.
 The huge grocery, liquor, and retail landmark has been a popular shopping destination for people all over the Kansas City area since the 1950s.
 All those years are evidence of the business’ success, and its momentum shows no signs of slowing.

-Ideas for remodeling the Riverside Red X to make better use of its existing space gave way to a realization that more space is needed — a lot more.
+Ideas for remodeling the Riverside Red X to make better use of its existing space gave way to a realization that more space was needed — a lot more.
 Red X owners embraced plans for building a whole new store to replace the old store right next door on land they’ve owned for years.
 They decided to develop about six acres to build a 59,000 square foot structure that would become the new Red X with enough room to accommodate the company’s full potential.

 The build site was nothing resembling simple, straight forward farmland.
 It’s Riverside Quindaro Bend Levee land, substantially elevated by the Army Corps of Engineers (USACE) decades earlier.
 Raising the land helped fortify the levee protecting Riverside from disaster and keeps anything built on the land out of easy reach of rising waters.